 Print SSC Hour-1 Bundle Infograph

 Hour-1 Surviving Sepsis Campaign Bundle of Care

-• Obtain blood cultures prior to administration of antibiotics.
+• Obtain blood cultures before administering antibiotics.

 • Administer broad-spectrum antibiotics.

-• Apply vasopressors if patient is hypotensive during or after fluid resuscitation to maintain MAP
+• Apply vasopressors if patient is hypotensive during or after fluid resuscitation to maintain MAP ≥ 65 mm Hg.

-*“Time zero” or “time of presentation” is defined as the time of triage in the Emergency Department or, if presenting from another care venue, from the earliest chart annotation consistent with all elements of sepsis (formerly severe sepsis) or septic shock ascertained through chart review.
+“Time zero” or “time of presentation” is defined as the time of triage in the emergency department or, if presenting from another care venue, from the earliest chart annotation consistent with all elements of sepsis (formerly severe sepsis) or septic shock ascertained through chart review.